 The Department is responsible for National Museums Northern Ireland (NMNI).
 NMNI promote the awareness, appreciation and understanding of art, history and science; the culture and way of life of people; and the migration and settlement of people.

-National Museums NI hold collections of national significance at its four main sites:
+National Museums NI hold collections of national significance at its three main sites:

 W5 - Interactive Science and Discovery Centre